stefan-kolb/paas-profiles/README.md

 ### Hosting

 An object that describes the different provided hosting styles of the PaaS.
-Values can be `public` for a publicly hosted service and `private` for a service that can be deployed on premises, too.
+Values can be `public` for a shared publicly hosted service and `private` for a service that is deployed per customer or on premises.

 ### Scaling

 An object including three boolean properties for characterizing the scaling capabilities:

-`vertical` = Can you scale the instance sizes, e.g. ram?
+`vertical` = Can you scale the instance sizes, e.g. memory?
 `horizontal` = Can you scale the number of instances?
 `auto` = Is the PaaS capable of scaling any of the above properties automatically?